mcu-tools/mcuboot/docs/design.md

 hash is added to the image manifest as a KEYHASH TLV entry.
 As an alternative the bootloader can be made independent of the keys by setting the `MCUBOOT_HW_KEY` option.
-In this case the hash of the public key must be provisioned to the target device and mcuboot must be able to retrieve the key-hash from there.
+In this case the hash of the public key must be provisioned to the target device and MCUboot must be able to retrieve the key-hash from there.
 For this reason the target must provide a definition for the `boot_retrieve_public_key_hash()` function which is declared in `boot/bootutil/include/bootutil/sign_key.h`.
 It is also required to use the `full` option for the `--public-key-format` imgtool argument in order to add the whole public key (PUBKEY TLV) to the image manifest instead of its hash (KEYHASH TLV).
-During boot the public key is validated before using it for signature verification, mcuboot calculates the hash of the public key from the TLV area and compares it with the key-hash that was retrieved from the device.
+During boot the public key is validated before using it for signature verification, MCUboot calculates the hash of the public key from the TLV area and compares it with the key-hash that was retrieved from the device.
-This way mcuboot is independent from the public key(s).
+This way MCUboot is independent from the public key(s).
 The key(s) can be provisioned any time and by different parties.

 ## [Protected TLVs](#protected-tlvs)